 Volunteer Coordinator, Sonja Patterson, via e-mail and by calling 608-246-3140, ext.
 155.

-Goodwill Industries of South Central Wisconsin is looking for individuals to volunteer their time and talent in an effort to help us fulfill our mission of building better communities by providing opportunities for people with disabilities or other challenges.
+We're looking for individuals to volunteer their time and talent in an effort to help us fulfill our mission of strengthening our community by providing supportive housing, employment services, and other assistance to local residents with disabilities or other challenges.
 Individuals provide services participating in and/or planning activities for our Supported Employment program or group home clients, provide support during our many community events that advance our work, or provide other assistance.

 Group and Individual Volunteers: We welcome those who are interested in volunteering as a group as well as those who want to serve on an individual basis.

 Student Volunteers: We can work with students to fulfill educational requirements.
 We will try to match the needs of the student and his/her program with available volunteer opportunities.

 Community Service Volunteers: We are willing to work with individuals on a case-by-case basis toward completion of their court-mandated community service.